 If you are looking for the later, keep in mind that social media optimization doesn’t manage your marketing!
-Optimization is there to help improve upon what has already been implemented.
+Optimization is there to help improve upon what is already there.
 SMO also helps with future campaign planning and figuring out new focal points.
-So if you’re looking to entirely outsource marketing, having the above info will help aid in the transition.
-(And help to save you money if the marketing firm has
+So if you’re looking to outsource marketing, having the above info helps to aid in the transition.

 Small businesses should learn the ropes of SMO

 Now don’t get us wrong, social media marketing agencies can be super helpful!
 However, if you don’t have goals, why on Earth would you hand it over to someone else?

 Ultimately, if you want to save time/money by optimizing what you already have, then try SMO in-house before outsourcing!
 That way, you’ll have something started, initial goals (mostly) figured out and an idea of what needs to be improved.

 When you start hitting goals and your business grows to where you need assistance, you’ll know!
 At that point is when you need to look into hiring in-house or outsourcing marketing efforts.
 Trying to scale a business too fast without a plan is never good.

 So there you have it, a quick rundown on what social media optimization is, and how it can help.
 To get started on social media optimization, check out these posts:

 - 7 Benefits of Social Media Marketing